 These consolidated financial statements have been prepared on a going concern basis which contemplates that Galantas Gold Corporation (the "Company") will be able to realize assets and discharge liabilities in the normal course of business.
 In assessing whether the going concern assumption is appropriate, management takes into account all available information about the future, which is at least, but is not limited to, twelve months from the end of the reporting period.
 Management is aware, in making its assessment, of uncertainties related to events or conditions that may cast doubt on the Company's ability to continue as a going concern.
 The Company's future viability depends on the consolidated results of the Company's wholly-owned subsidiary Cavanacaw Corporation ("Cavanacaw").
 Cavanacaw has a 100% shareholding in both Flintridge Resources Limited ("Flintridge") who are engaged in the acquisition, exploration and development of gold properties, mainly in Omagh, Northern Ireland and Omagh Minerals Limited ("Omagh") who are engaged in the exploration of gold properties, mainly in the Republic of Ireland.
-The Omagh mine has an open pit mine, which was in production until 2013 when production was suspended and is reported as property, plant and equipment and as an underground mine which having established technical feasibility and commercial viability in December 2018 has resulted in associated exploration and equipment.
+The Omagh mine has an open pit mine, which was in production until 2013 when production was suspended and is reported as property, plant and equipment and as an underground mine which having established technical feasibility and commercial viability in December 2018 has resulted in associated exploration and evaluation assets being reclassified as an intangible development asset and reported as property, plant and equipment.

-The going concern assumption is dependent upon forecast cash flows being met, negotiations for the extension of the short-term loans being finalized, further financing currently being negotiated being completed and blasting arrangement with the Police Service of Northern Ireland being resolved.
-The directors assumptions in relation to future levels of production, gold prices and mine operating costs are crucial to forecast cash flows being achieved.
+The going concern assumption is dependent upon forecast cash flows being met, further financing currently being negotiated.
+The directors assumptions in relation to future levels of production, gold prices and mine operating and capital costs are crucial to forecast cash flows being achieved.
 Should production be significantly delayed, revenues fall short of expectations or operating costs and capital costs increase significantly, there may be insufficient cash flows to sustain day to day operations without seeking further finance.

 Negotiations with current finance providers to extend short-term loans are progressing satisfactory.
 The Company is also in advanced negotiations with potential new investors to meet the financial requirements of the Company for the foreseeable future.
-Based on the five-year period financial projections prepared, the directors believe its appropriate to prepare the consolidated financial statements on the going concern basis.
+Based on the financial projections prepared, the directors believe it's appropriate to prepare the consolidated financial statements on the going concern basis.